HansTtito/Tivy/README.md

 # Define size columns
 length_cols <- as.character(seq(from = 8, to = 15, by = 0.5))
+a <- 0.0001
+b <- 2.983

 # Weight length according to catch
 final_data_weighted <- weight_length_df(
   df          = final_data,
   length_cols = length_cols,
   catch_col   = 'catch_ANCHOVETA',
-  a           = 0.0012,  # Parameter a of length-weight relationship
-  b           = 3.1242   # Parameter b of length-weight relationship
+  a           = a,  # Parameter a of length-weight relationship b           = b   # Parameter b of length-weight relationship )
-  )

 # Convert dates for temporal grouping